ligmaDbolzz/SGX-download-files/README.md

 Feel free to customize and expand upon this project according to your needs.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

 This project was inspired by the need to download specific SGX derivatives files efficiently.

-[Optional: Add any acknowledgments or credits to individuals or resources that assisted with the development of the project.]

 ## Disclaimer

-[Include any disclaimers or legal notices as necessary.]

 Happy downloading! 😄📂